Skip to main content

 Requests are routed to workspaces based on the following:

-the service form the requester fills out.
-The request is routed to the workspace that contains this service in its service catalog.
+• Service requests are routed to the workspace that contains the selected service in its service catalog.

 Requests can be assigned to any workspace user by a workspace operator or admin.
 When a request is assigned to an operator, a notification will be sent via Slack or Microsoft Teams to the operator so they can log in and work on the request.